Tuesday, November 12, 2024

 Traction Elevator Modernization – Palatine, IL

-We got a call from a property manager who manages the tallest building in Palatine and was ready to consider modernizing elevators.
-We worked with this property management firm at other locations, so it was great to be considered.
-We were also very excited to get this opportunity to improve the buildings vertical transportation performance and reliability.
-After a thoughtful bid process we where awarded the contract to work for the building.
+After a thoughtful bid process, we where awarded the contract.
 The building was built in the 1960s/early 1970s and had already been modernized once with MCE controls 24 years ago.
 The MCE controls where at their end of life and had reliability issues as well as obsolescence issues with their motion control device.
-The building had many issues with the existing equipment 1/2 from being at the end of life cycle and 1/2 from a deferred maintenance program.
+The building had many issues with the existing equipment, half from being at the end of its life cycle and the other half suffering from a deferred maintenance program.

 Existing elevator & project scope – We replaced the elevator controller, machines, governors, fixtures and door operators.